chet-dev/DShops-Project/README.md

 **dshopsvue** is a Vue JS project which contains all the frontend codes that interacts with the smart contract using web3.js and a Dapp browser such as MetaMask.
 You can start a development webserver and run this web app from this folder.

+Note: You can also try out the [live web app](#DShops-Frontend-is-Live-on-Firebase) on Firebase.

 ### Recommended Requirements